yhw320/PanSyn/README.md

 ## 2. System requirements
 ### Hardware：
-A computer cluster running Linux (e.g., CentOS, Ubuntu) with the demands for random-access memory (RAM) and free disk space heavily depend on the number of species for analysis.
-We conducted the demo data (containing about 20 species) under 32 GB of RAM and ~100 GB of free disk space.
-Internet connection is required for downloading and installing PanSyn from Conda or Docker
+A computer cluster running Linux (e.g., CentOS, Ubuntu) with the demands for random-access memory (RAM) and free disk space depend on the number of species for analysis.
+The demo data (containing about 20 species) were successfully run under 32 GB of RAM and ~100 GB of free disk space.
+Internet connection is required for downloading and installing PanSyn from Conda or Docker.

 ### Software prerequisites：
 We have packaged PanSyn with all its dependencies as one Conda package and made a Docker image of PanSyn with all needed programs and dependencies.<br>Three ways to install PanSyn.<br>**To install PanSyn from Conda or Docker**, make sure that you have preinstall conda or Docker.
 The installation was tested on Conda version 23.7.1 and the Docker version 1.13.1, build 7d71120/1.13.1.<br>**To install PanSyn from GitHub**, make sure that you have preinstall the following dependencies and add to the PATH environment variable.
 Refer to the list of dependencies in the protocol [Software prerequisites], that indicate which module(s) use which packages.